Searching for that perfect light gray paint color? Benjamin Moore’s Gray Owl might be the right color for you.

 Like many gray or greige paint colors, Gray Owl is tricky!
 The undertones in Gray owl can show either blue or green or even both colors depending on your lighting, furniture and fixed elements (floors, cabinets, ect.)

-Typically, you’ll observe the blue undertones found in Gray Owl, but occasionally, and especially if you have cherry wood tones in your home, you’ll see the blue undertones.
+Typically, you’ll observe the blue undertones found in Gray Owl, but occasionally, and especially if you have cherry wood tones in your home, you’ll see the green undertones.

 What colours go with Gray Owl?